-Located at 19 N. 6th Street on the first floor of the SAM Building, the TASC Urine Collection Center is open from Monday through Thursday from 7:30 AM until 6:00 PM.
+Located at 19 N. 6th Street on the first floor of the SAM Building, the TASC Toxicology Center is open from Monday through Friday from 10:00 AM until 6:00 PM.
 Using the federally accepted standards for chain of custody in collecting urine samples, TASC contracts with Redwood Toxicology, which conducts all specimen testing.
 While a standard 6-panel test screens for marijuana, amphetamine/methamphetamine, cocaine, benzodiazepines, opiates, and oxycodone, Redwood can test for a multitude of substances, including synthetic cannabis (K2), Ecstasy, Ethyl Glucoronide (EtG), anabolic steroids, and common antidepressants.

 All donors are observed by gender appropriate staff when submitting a urine specimen.
 Results will be released only to the entities as specified on the Consent to Release Confidentiality form that is presented to each donor.
 If referred by an agency affiliated with the Court of Common Pleas (i.e. APO, BCCYS, BCPS, etc.), donor cost for testing is $6, payable by cash at the time of collection.
 Test results are available to the referral source via Redwood’s ToxAccess online system within 48-72 hours.